Deployment topologies for every security posture.

 1. Local PII detection -- Piixie's bundled LLM scans the document and identifies all sensitive entities.

-2. Local anonymization -- PII is redacted, replaced with tokens, or substituted with synthetic data.
-This happens entirely on your machine.
+2. Local anonymization -- PII is redacted, replaced with tokens, or substituted with synthetic data on your machine.

-3. Safe copy created -- A sanitized version of the document is produced.
-This version contains zero real PII.
+3. Safe copy created -- A sanitized version is produced containing zero real PII.

-4. Cloud LLM interaction -- The safe copy is sent to OpenAI, Anthropic, or another public LLM API for downstream processing (summarization, classification, Q&A, etc.).
+4. Cloud LLM interaction -- The safe copy is sent to OpenAI, Anthropic, or another public LLM API for downstream processing.

 5. Results returned -- The cloud LLM's response references only anonymized entities.
-You can optionally re-map tokens back to originals locally.
+Tokens can be re-mapped locally.

 Best for